-With more than 1599 members globally, the Black Employee Network’s (BEN) mission is to foster a best run culture that increases awareness and inclusion for SAP employees of African descent; maintain focus on recruitment, retention and mentorship; empowering the community by advocating for exposure to positions that provide upward mobility.
+With more than 1,599 members globally, the Black Employee Network’s (BEN) mission is to foster a best-run culture that increases awareness and inclusion for SAP employees of African descent, with a focus on recruitment, retention, mentorship, and positions with upward mobility.

 An employee-driven network that helps women advance their careers and the company's business.
 By sharing professional insights, best practices, education and experience, we help one another develop skills and career advancing opportunities to drive SAP's success.
 The BWN strives to make a global impact with the help of our 90+ chapters and over 15,000 members.

 Launched in 2019, Caregivers@SAP allows employees that give care to family and friends to connect with other caregivers in the SAP community.
 This ENG aims to create a safe space to allow people to connect to others who understand what they are going through.